ingadhoc/account-financial-tools/account_balance_constraint/README.rst

 To configure this module, you need to:

 #.
-Go to partners
+Go to Accounting / Advisor / Chart of Accounts
 #.
-From one partner o sellecting multiple ones, choose "Print / Account Debt Report"
+Choose the account you want to restrict
+#.
+Set restrict balance = True and set minimun balance

 Usage
 =====

 To use this module, you need to:

 #.
-Go to ...
+When posting a journal entry, minimun balance constrains are going to be checked

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot